Ahmad-ELManaseer03/saucedemo-testautomation/README.md

    * Opens the login page.
    * Uses a valid username with an invalid password.
-   * Verifies that an error message is displayed and the user stays on the login page.
+   * Verifies that an error message is displayed and the user remains on the login page.

 Each automated test maps directly to a documented manual test case (see [Manual Test Cases Mapping](#-manual-test-cases-mapping)).